potatolain/nesnet/README.md

 Using the library is pretty simple.
 If you're doing it from a C project, you'll need to make 3 main changes to set it up.

+1. In your bootstrap (crt0.asm) file, include the configuration file for nesnet, src/nesnet_config.asm You can use this file to customize NESNet's behavior slightly.
-1. In your bootstrap (crt0.asm) file, include src/nesnet_zp.asm in the zeropage section.
+2. In your bootstrap (crt0.asm) file, include src/nesnet_zp.asm in the zeropage section.
-2. In the same file, include src/nesnet.asm.
+3. In the same file, include src/nesnet.asm.
 This is the logic behind the header file below uses.
-3. Include nesnet.h in the .c file you want to make web requests in.
+4. Include nesnet.h in the .c file you want to make web requests in.

 You will also need to set up the particle photon, and flash it with the custom nesnet firmware.
 Find it on the releases page.
 You can flash using `particle-cli`.
 Use the following steps: